Germoe/hit-predictor/project_report.md

 - low - Lowest Position

 **Duplicates and Missing Values**
-For the analysis of hits vs. non-hits, it was necessary to remove duplicates from the Hot 100 data using the `artist` and `title` columns.
+For the analysis of Hits vs. Non-Hits, it was necessary to remove duplicates from the Hot 100 data using the `artist` and `title` columns.
 For each duplicate the first occurrence on the Hot 100 charts was kept, in the previous step entry and exit date columns were added to keep most of the relevant data without causing processing issues due to large files.

-The hits dataset also had a lot of missing values due to the inability of correctly matching a song with a Spotify ID or it not being available in the Spotify Database.
+The Hits dataset also had a lot of missing values due to the inability of correctly matching a song with a Spotify ID or it not being available in the Spotify Database.
 The loss ranged from below 40% to above 15%, this is a significant loss of data.
 However, for our purposes it was absolutely necessary to access rich audio features as I'm attempting a content-based analysis.
 The missing values couldn't be easily replaced due to copyright restrictions and extensive time commitment that was outside the scope of this project.
 The observations that couldn't be matched with Spotify Ids had to be dropped entirely.

 In this case the Spotify features had no obvious null values as a 0 also had a interpretative power.